jacopomoioli/CTFs/README.md

 - Web
     - Flag L3ak (50)

 Really disappointed by how little i managed to do, not trying to find any excuses.
+It's been quite a big while since the last time i did a CTF, so i need to get a bit more used to the loop and keep pushing.